paradisec-archive/PARADISEC_workflows/02_getting-started.md

   <img width="500" src="images/PDSC-Workflow-signin.jpg">
 </p>

 The process of signing up is simple; however, you do need to have an email address.
+If you do not have an email account, [contact us](https://paradisec-archive.github.io/PARADISEC_workflows/02_getting-started.html#contact-us) at PARADISEC and we can help you.

  Go to the PARASDISEC catalog web page: [http://catalog.paradisec.org.au/](http://catalog.paradisec.org.au/){:target="_blank"}, and click on **Sign up** in the upper right‐hand corner.
 Once you sign up, you get an automated message informing you to check your email to confirm your account,

 ><span style="color:DarkBlue">
 >*"A message with a confirmation link has been sent to your email address.
 Please open the link to activate your account"*